Cephas

 Whither Thou Goest

 Acrylic, 16 x 20, by Trudie Schuyler Barreras.
 This depiction of the famous momemt described in the Book of Ruth when Orpah returns home, while Ruth accompanies Naomi back to Israel, was commissioned by First Metropolitan Community Church of Atlanta.
 It was painted in 2004 for a Lenten sermon series the pastor was offering at that time, and remains in the permanent collection of that church.
+The church has recently changed its name to "City of Light MCC", but is still in Atlanta, and this painting remains in its possession.

 Jonathan Made a Covenant with David